Important Information and Updates

 Check here for updates, announcements, and critical messages.

 NOFO at a Glance

-CPO’s grant programs manage a competitive process through a Notice of Federal Funding Opportunity (NOFO) announcement to make awards supporting high-quality research conducted across the United States and internationally on the most urgent climate science questions.
+CPO’s programs manage a competitive process through a Notice of Federal Funding Opportunity (NOFO) announcement to make awards supporting high-quality research and technical assistance conducted across the United States and internationally on the most urgent climate science questions.
 While each program area has its own focus, together they advance understanding of Earth’s climate system through interdisciplinary, integrated scientific research, and leverage the resulting knowledge, data, and systems to enhance society’s ability to plan and respond to climate variability and climate change.
 Toward this end, CPO’s Integrated Information Systems work collaboratively with decision makers to build societal understanding of climate risks, develop science-based solutions, and improve capacity, communication, and decision-making to reduce impacts to human health, critical infrastructure, security, and the economy.

 Links to Full NOFO and Grants.gov Listing

 Letters of intent (LOIs) for the competition should be received by 11:59 p.m.
 Eastern Time on Thursday November 2, 2023.
 Applicants are strongly encouraged to submit a Letter of Intent (LOI) prior to developing and submitting a full proposal using the FY24 CWD Tribal submission form.
 Investigators unable to submit via the form should email their LOI to firstname.lastname@example.org.
 If you email your LOI, you will receive confirmation of receipt; if you do not, please follow-up before the deadline.

 Full applications for the competition must be received by 11:59 p.m.
 Eastern Time, on Thursday February 15, 2024.
 Applications must be submitted via http://www.grants.gov.
 For applications submitted through grants.gov, the basis for determining timeliness is the receipt notice issued by http://www.grants.gov, which includes the date and time received.